agrawalishan20/Gaze-Tracking-on-screen-/Pre-Trained/Readme.md

 Here are some pre-trained models with the respective training and testing data.
 I recorded my data in Pre-Trained model 2 through a **nose-cam**.
-People mostly use webcam so the model might work with the Pre-trained model 1.
+People mostly use webcam so the Pre-trained model 1 might be a choice but not really reliable.